Syncope in Children

 - Syncope occurring during exercise or strenuous physical exertion

-- Syncope which is accompanied by palpitations or a sensation of rapid heartbeats
+- Syncope that is accompanied by palpitations or a sensation of rapid heartbeats

 - If you have syncope and you have a family history of sudden cardiac death